poojaalagar28/CMPT-756-ImageClassification/README.md

 1. Clone this repository to your local machine. 🖥️
 2. Navigate to the project directory in your terminal.
 3. Install the required dependencies by running: `pip install -r requirements.txt`. 🛠️
-4. Run the Python Flask app using the command: `flask run frontend.py`. 🏃 (CHANGE THIS)
+4. Run the Flask app using the command: python main.py.
-5. Access the app in your web browser at `http://localhost:8501`. 🌐
+5. Access the app in your web browser at http://localhost:5000.

 ### Docker containerization